 - be an Indian national aged between 18 and 30 years old

-- have £2,530 in savings to support themselves during their time in the UK (this must have been held for at least 28 consecutive days), and
+- must have £2,530 in savings to support themselves during their time in the UK (this must have been held for at least 28 consecutive days), and

-- not have any child dependants
+- not have any child dependents

 Once applicants have applied online, proved their identity and provided any required documents, a decision is normally made within 3 weeks.

-Tips for making a successful UK business visa application from India
+Tips for Making a Successful UK Business Visa Application from India

 Another key to success is taking the time to gather all necessary documents required for your business visa to the UK from India, such as financial statements, business endorsements, and evidence of your business activities in India and the UK.
 If necessary, ensure that these are translated into English, as failure to do so may result in your application being delayed.
 Make sure that the documents are presented logically and clearly so that the case officer deciding your application can easily find the information they require.